 Some other official names who are supportive of pendulum dowsing include:

-The British Army, The British Academy of science, The US Marines, The Academy of Sciences of Paris, The United Nations Education, NASA.
-The former Soviet Union and many, many more.
+The British Army, The British Academy of Science, The US Marines, The Academy of Sciences of Paris, The United Nations Education, NASA, and many more.

 I hope this helps.
 Blessings to you.
 Please Share this on your social media if you like it. 🙂